+Then if the location of sub-block MV derivation (xSb, ySb) is the same as the (xCt, yCtr), no need to derive the sub-block MV again.
+This change is in the attached spec_text_option1.doc.

+An alternative implementation is to put this base motion data derivation in the sub-block processing loop and process the sub-CU used for base motion data derivation first.
 The top-left sub-CU is the first block in sub-CU processing order.
 So if use the top-left sub-CU as base motion data, no need to changed existing sub-CU processing order.
 If using the center sub-CU as base motion data, sub-CU at (numSbX>>1, numSbY>>1) needs to be checked first.
 Since there are no dependencies between sub-CUs, sub-CU processing order can be re-arranged to start from (numSbX>>1, numSbY>>1).
 This can be easily done by arranging the loop index and sub-CU index.
-Details are shown in the propsoed draft text change, where many redundant text in 8.5.5.4 “Derivation process for subblock-based temporal merging base motion data” are removed.
+Details are shown in the propsoed draft text change in the attached spec_text_option1.doc, where many redundant text in 8.5.5.4 “Derivation process for subblock-based temporal merging base motion data” are removed.